SecondNewtonLaw/Global-Functions-Documentation/Libraries/Miscellaneous.md

 ## identifyexecutor

-Returns the name and version of the current executor.
+Returns the name and version of the current executor, first string contains the executor's identifier and the second contains the version of the executor.

 ```luau
 function identifyexecutor(): (string, string)